YGGverse/Yoda/README.md

 ### Introduction

-Project structure and codebase in development, this section would help with understand what is going on, before you start to read the sources.
+Project structure and codebase in development, this section would help with understand what is going on, before you start to work with code.

 Currently, application sources located at `src/app` folder, written by following principles: